26

 Maintenance Best Practices

-- Clean sensors gently with non-abrasive materials.
+- Clean sensor surface gently with non-abrasive materials.

 - Avoid compressed air, which may push debris into sensitive areas.